uk-x-gov-software-community/uk-x-gov-software-community.github.io/index.md

 Our vision helps us fullfil our  [Objectives](/objectives).

 ## How are we doing this
+* Engaging with the community on UK Government Digital Slack - in the #software-development channel
 *	Running monthly virtual lean coffee sessions
 *	Developing our GitHub repo
 *	Looking to run more themed events